What are stem cells?

 If you suffer from any degenerative disease such as arthritis or osteoarthritis, join pain, tissue damage in rotator cuff tears, tennis elbow, meniscal tears or ligament tears, then you should know that stem cells injection have the ability to repair and regenerate the injured tissues, thus relieving the pain, increasing mobility and improving performance.

 Stem cell therapy is a non-surgical method of treatment, the procedure is conducted by a specialized physician, takes up to one hour and in most cases patients need only one session, although in severe cases, patient’s are recommended to have up to three sessions, with a 3 to 6 month interval.

-Dr. Raj is a top orthopedic in Beverly Hills and offers all types of stem cell therapy for degenerative arthritis, tendonitis or ligament injury.
+Dr. Raj is a top orthopedic in Los Angeles and offers all types of stem cell therapy for degenerative arthritis, tendonitis or ligament injury.

 If you are considering stem cell injection therapy, you should contact Beverly Hills Orthopedic Institute and prepare to have your medical records reviewed and some X-rays or MRI scans done.
 It’s a fact that stem cell injections are not suitable for patients who use high doses of Coumadin, or who suffer from lymphoma or leukemia, infections, blood diseases, or multiple medical issues.

 What is Platelet Rich Plasma (PRP)?